unioslo/zabbix-cli/docs/guide/configuration.md

     #### `auth_token`

     Session token or API token to use for authentication.
-If provided, `username` and `password` are ignored.
+Takes precedence over `username` and `password` if set.

     Type: `str`